Carthew-Alderson is part of the triple crown in Waterton Lakes National Park, Alberta, Canada.

 There is the constant sound of running water as tiny creeks run under, and occasionally over, the trail feeding the lush, dense and aromatic forest.
-Frequently at trail-side, an alcove resembling a sanctuary for offerings hosts a tiny, trickling waterfall over rocks surrounded by greenery.
+Frequently at trail-side, an alcove resembling an alter for sanctuary for offerings hosts a tiny, trickling waterfall over rocks surrounded by greenery.
 Each is unique, beautiful and visually/audibly captivating.

 The long, sweeping switchbacks through dense forest eventually transition to relatively flat trail in more open forest and meadow.
 Easy hiking through copious wildflowers and hints of mountain vista lead to the trail junction at pristine Summit Lake, 4.3 KM (2¾ miles) from the trail-head at Cameron Lake.

-The main challenging hike demands a return from this short diversion to the Summit Lake junction for the continuation of the Carthew-Alderson hike.
+This main and challenging hike demands a return from this short diversion to the Summit Lake junction for the continuation of the Carthew-Alderson hike.

 The Carthew-Alderson trail gains elevation consistently through forest on good, and periodically, rocky trail.
 There are edgy sections with a view to the valley below on the right.
 Within a kilometer (⅝ miles), views of the trail ahead, along the slope beneath 2,630 m (8,629 ft) Mount Carthew, begin to open up.
 The trail ahead is below a ridge joining the summit of Mount Carthew with an outlying high point called Carthew Summit at an altitude of 2,311 m (7,582 ft).